 The day before the a participant’s session, you should send them an email reminder of the testing including the time and location.

-You will notice that the final column in the form is labelled “Attended.”
-During the testing you, should mark in corresponding cell if the participant attended the session or not.
+In the “Usability Test Sessions” google sheets the final column in the google sheet is labelled “Attended.”
+During the testing, you should mark in corresponding cell if the participant attended the session or not.
 You can write in the cell “yes” or “no”.

 When all of the testing is done, I will notify the instructors, and they can give the students that participated in the testing extra credit.